 Clinical interests: Forearm Fracture, Elbow Pain, Humerus Fracture, Fibula Fracture, Ankle Sprain, Wrist Fracture, ...
 (Read more)

-Dr. James Sanfilippo is a spine surgery and orthopedics/orthopedic surgery specialist in Sewell, NJ, Moorestown, NJ, and Marlton, NJ.
-Clinical interests for Dr. Sanfilippo include forearm fracture, femur (thigh bone) fracture, and carpal tunnel surgery.
-Dr. Sanfilippo is an in-network provider for Blue Cross/Blue Shield, Coventry, and Aetna Medicare, in addition to other insurance carriers.
-He is a graduate of UMDNJ-School of Osteopathic Medicine and UMDNJ-New Jersey Medical School.
-Dr. Sanfilippo's residency was performed at Jefferson University Hospitals.
+Dr. James Sanfilippo works as a spine surgeon and orthopedist.
+His areas of expertise include forearm fracture, femur (thigh bone) fracture, and carpal tunnel surgery.
+Dr. Sanfilippo takes Blue Cross/Blue Shield, Coventry, Aetna Medicare, and more.
+He studied medicine at UMDNJ-School of Osteopathic Medicine and UMDNJ-New Jersey Medical School.
+Dr. Sanfilippo's training includes a residency program at Jefferson University Hospitals.
 His professional affiliations include Kennedy Health System and Inspira Medical Center Vineland.
-He is accepting new patients.
+He has an open panel.

 Clinical interests: Forearm Fracture, Femur Fracture, Elbow Pain, Humerus Fracture, Fibula Fracture, Ankle Sprain, ...
 (Read more)